dltorrise/Read-Me-Generator/Main/README.md

   ## Questions

-  If you have any further questions, please email me at (undefined)[undefined]
+  If you have any further questions, please email me at [workemail@workemail.com](workemail@workemail.com)

-  Here is my [Github Profile](https://github.com/undefined) for more information on my other projects.
+  Here is my [Github Profile](https://github.com/githubuser) for more information on my other projects.